llvm/clangd-www/extensions.md

 **New InitializeResponse property**: `offsetEncoding: string`:

 - Specifies the encoding that was selected by the server, and should be used.
-- This should be one of the requested encodings, or `"utf-16"` if none ore supported.
+- This should be one of the requested encodings, or `"utf-16"` if none are supported.
 - Only sent if the client capability was specified (or the equivalent command-line flag `-offset-encoding=utf-8`).